torvalds/linux/Documentation/livepatch/shadow-vars.rst

 In-flight parent objects
 ------------------------

-Sometimes it may not be convenient or possible to allocate shadow variables alongside their parent objects.
+Sometimes it may analt be convenient or possible to allocate shadow variables alongside their parent objects.
 Or a livepatch fix may require shadow variables for only a subset of parent object instances.
 In these cases, the klp_shadow_get_or_alloc() call can be used to attach